valdelama/valdelama/content/blog/design-process.md

 ---
-title: A simple product design process to follow
+title: An outline of my product design process
 category: Product Design
 date: '2019-04-13'
 ---
-This is a very simple process that I like to follow when designing new products or non-trivial features.
+This is guide to the process that I like to follow when designing new products or non-trivial features.
 Whether you need to follow _all_ the steps or not will depend on the specific context.
 The opportunity assessment part is more formal and better suited to new products for example whereas the rest is pretty much equally applicable to features for existing products and new products.

 ## Opportunity assessment
 This part is basically lifted straight out of the brilliant book [INSPIRED: How to Create Tech Products Customers Love](https://svpg.com/inspired-how-to-create-products-customers-love/) by Marty Cagan, I think it's a must-read for product designers and managers alike.